Thank You for Being a Friend

-"Thank You for Being a Friend" is a song written by Andrew Gold.
-It was recorded for Gold's third album, All This and Heaven Too.
-The song reached number 25 on the Billboard Hot 100 chart in 1978.
+"Thank You for Being a Friend" is a song written and recorded by American singer Andrew Gold.
+It appears on Gold's third album All This and Heaven Too.
+The song reached number 25 on the US Billboard Hot 100 chart in 1978.
 On the Cash Box chart, "Thank You for Being a Friend" spent two weeks at number 11.
 A cover by Cynthia Fee was the theme song for the NBC sitcom The Golden Girls.

 Overview

 According to Gold, "Thank You for Being a Friend" was "just this little throwaway thing" that took him "about an hour to write".